-Net revenues were \$468,883 and \$528,624 for the years ended December 31, 2021 and 2020, respectively.
+Net revenues were \$343,440 and \$468,883 for the twelve months ended December 31, 2022 and 2021, respectively.
 The reduced revenues were a result of losing customers that were acquired or went out of business and new customers not being secured because of our inability to invest in sales, marketing and delivery or in further development of our products.
+We also had lower net revenues from a related party.